genular/pandora/README.md

 docker system prune -a --volumes
 ```

-Please be sure to delete `PANDORA` data volume and image before reinstalling otherwise you will maybe still use old `PANDORA` instance when you run it!
+Please make sure to delete `PANDORA` data volume and image before reinstalling otherwise you will maybe still use old `PANDORA` instance when you run it!

 ### Contributing, writing code